Mandatory winter tires: The rules in Germany and the rest of Europe

 The use of studded tires and snow chains is not allowed, because it damages the pavement.

-Winter tires are not required by law but it is highly recommended to use winter tires or universal tires during winter period.
+Winter tires are not required by law, but it is highly recommended to use winter or universal tires between November 1 and April 1.

-It is worth mentioning that a failure to change to winter tires may sometimes be classified by the insurer as a gross negligence and make it difficult to receive compensation in case of accident.
+It is worth noting that failure to change to winter tires may sometimes be considered gross negligence by insurers and may make it difficult to obtain compensation in the event of an accident.

 Snow chains are allowed on snowy or icy roads.
 They may be mandatory in some areas if a traffic sign requires it.